Home Compare PANW vs PGR

 Palo Alto Networks vs The Progressive: Which Stock Looks Stronger in 2026?

-The Progressive holds the cleaner structural position, with valuation as the main driver and growth adding further support.
-Palo Alto Networks still leads on growth and profitability, which keeps the comparison from looking entirely one-sided.
+The Progressive holds the cleaner structural position, with the lead spread across valuation and profitability.
+Palo Alto Networks does not offset that deficit through any equally strong structural edge elsewhere.
 In the market, Palo Alto Networks carries the stronger setup — intact trend against The Progressive's broken trend.
 That leaves a split case: the structural lead stays with The Progressive, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.